Xilinx-CNS/ebpf_asm/README.md

 ## Testing

 `ebpf_asm` has a suite of regression tests: run `./regression.py`.
-If all is well, there should be no output.
+If all is well, there should be no output, and the return code will be zero.
+For verbose mode, use the switch `-v`.